Alcoholrithm/TabularS3L/README.md

 [![DOI](https://zenodo.org/badge/756740921.svg)](https://zenodo.org/doi/10.5281/zenodo.10776537)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-TabularS3L is a PyTorch-based library designed to facilitate self- and semi-supervised learning with tabular data.
-While numerous self- and semi-supervised learning tabular models have been proposed, there lacks a comprehensive library catering to the needs of tabular practitioners.
-This library aims to address this gap by offering a unified PyTorch Lightning-based framework for studying and deploying such models.
+TabularS3L is a PyTorch Lightning-based library designed to facilitate self- and semi-supervised learning with tabular data.
+While numerous self- and semi-supervised learning tabular models have been proposed, there is a lack of a comprehensive library that addresses the needs of tabular practitioners.
+This library aims to fill this gap by providing a unified PyTorch Lightning-based framework for exploring and deploying such models.

 ## Installation
 We provide a Python package ts3l of TabularS3L for users who want to use semi- and self-supervised learning tabular models.